Tom* sat for the California Bar Exam several times—many (##) times.

 More specifically, “practicing” paid dividends for Tom.

 Everyone preaches practice, but what does “practice practice practice” really mean?
-Tom stacked several principles that finally resulted in his passing in 2018 July (which had the lowest pass rate on record for July exams: 40%).
+Tom stacked several principles that finally resulted in his passing the 2018 July California Bar Exam (which had the lowest pass rate on record for July exams in CA: 40%).

 Adopting new principles for success